 a painting, a series of photographs, etc. – for presentation

 to the group on the last day of the workshop.

-He is also a four-time cancer survivor.
-This led him to explore
+a four-time cancer survivor.
+This led him to explore meditation,

-of Saskatchewan.
 David has lectured throughout Canada, conducting workshops with

 health-care staff and the public on spirituality, cancer, grief,

 and aspects of emergent and integrative spirituality.
 He is

 for Near Death Studies, contributing to research on patient